-Anyone who has helped someone move has most likely learned a few things.
+Anyone who's helped a friend move has most likely learned a few things.
 The first is that they may not volunteer again soon, and the other is that books are heavy.
 By nature, bookcases are built sturdy to handle hundreds of pounds of books.
 Most bookcases rest peacefully on the floor so the load is fully supported.
 But there are few styles of bookcases that never see the sturdiness of a floor.
 These wall mounted versions have special requirements.

 Not All Bookcases Can Be Wall-Mounted

-When I build wall cabinets, I like to use full sized back panels that have multiple mechanical fasteners to the cabinet’s side panels.
+As an experienced professional carpenter, when I build wall cabinets, I like to use full-sized back panels that have multiple mechanical fasteners to the cabinet’s side panels.
 This distributes the load over a wide area, and therefore limits the loading on any individual fastener.
 Most commercial wall cabinets will have a pair of strip panels to take these loads rather than full-sized back panels.